bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 and `0s` components).

-The `days` component is restricted to 4 digits, so the largest magnitude is 9999.
-Therefore, the largest duration that can be represented by the `Duration` object is `9999d 23h 59m 59s` or about 24.3 years.
+The `days` component is restricted to 4 digits, so the largest magnitude is `9999`.
+Therefore, the largest duration that can be represented by the Duration object is `9999d 23h 59m 59s` or about 24.3 years.

 #### Duration Shorthand Entry